TatianaTylosky/mentor-material/mentor-field-guide.md

 Some things Thinkful does to scaffold curriculum:
 + Breaking courses into assignments (mini-lessons)
-+ Gradually increasing the complexity throughout the course (geared towards absolute beginners)
++ Gradually increasing the complexity throughout the course
-+ Having students commit project intermittently so Mentors can view progress before students submit a completed project
++ Having students commit projects intermittently so Mentors can view progress before students submit a completed project
 + Describing objectives in the unit/lesson intros

 A few things you can do to scaffold curriculum: